 - Survey your students to find out what they want in an intramural program.

-- Make sure all student identities and groups are represented on your committee by organizers, leaders, or mentors who share those identities.
+- Make sure different student experiences and perspectives are represented on your committee.

 - Work with your administration, other colleagues, the health and physical education teachers and coaches to find equitable activity space so you can offer a quality intramural program.

 - Incorporate a variety of activities that provide students with opportunity to practice skills they have learned in Health and Physical Education.
 This helps participants feel confident.
 Collaborate with Health and Physical Education colleagues to introduce and provide instruction for an event or activity (such as balloon badminton, mat ball or flickerball) as part of a class before offering it as an intramural activity.